This post may contain affiliate links – read our full disclosure

 Sealing the colony well and less likely to blow off, telescoping tops are very useful.

-How Many Boxes Do I Need?
+How Many Beehive Boxes Do I Need?

-Purchase and prepare your equipment prior to bee arrival.
+Purchase and prepare your equipment weeks prior to bee arrival.
 This is a good time to add extras such as entrance reducers, feeders and equipment to keep the queen from laying eggs in your honey supers.

-During the busy bee season, some parts of a beehive may be temporarily hard to obtain.
+During the busy bee season, some beekeeping supplies may be temporarily hard to obtain.
 Good planning will make your bee season much easier and more enjoyable.